History of Saint Helena: East India Company, 1658–1815

 The clearance of the indigenous forest for the distillation of spirits, tanning and agricultural development began to lead to shortage of wood by the 1680s.
 The numbers of rats and goats had reached plague proportions by the 1690s, leading to the destruction of food crops and young tree shoots.
-Neither an increase on duty on the locally produced arrack nor a duty on all firewood helped reduce the deforestation whilst attempts to reforest the island by governor John Roberts (1708–1711) were not followed up by his immediate successors.
+Neither an increase on duty on the locally produced arrack nor a duty on all firewood helped reduce the deforestation while attempts to reforest the island by governor John Roberts (1708–1711) were not followed up by his immediate successors.
 The Great Wood, which once extended from Deadwood Plain to Prosperous Bay Plain, was reported in 1710 as not having a single tree left standing.
 An early mention of the problems of soil erosion was made in 1718 when a waterspout broke over Sandy Bay, on the southern coast.
 Against the background of this erosion, several years of drought and the general dependency of St Helena, in 1715 governor Isaac Pyke (1714–1719) made the serious suggestion to the Company that appreciable savings could be made by moving the population to Mauritius, evacuated by the French in 1710.
 However, with the outbreak of war with other European countries, the Company continued to subsidise the island because of its strategic location.
 An ordinance was passed in 1731 to preserve the woodlands through the reduction in the goat population.
 Despite the clear connection between deforestation and the increasing number of floods (in 1732, 1734, 1736, 1747, 1756 and 1787) the East India Company's Court of Directors gave little support to efforts by governors to eradicate the goat problem.
 Rats were observed in 1731 building nests in trees two feet across, a visitor in 1717 commenting that the vast number of wild cats preferred to live off young partridges than the rats.
 An outbreak of plague in 1743 was attributed to the release of infected rats from ships arriving from India.
 By 1757, soldiers were employed in killing the wild cats.

 William Dampier called into St Helena in 1691 at the end of his first of three circumnavigations of the world and stated Jamestown comprised 20–30 small houses built with rough stones furnished with mean furniture.
 These houses were only occupied when ships called at the island because their owners were all employed on their plantations further in the island.
 He described how women born on the island "very earnestly desired to be released from that Prison, having no other way to compass this but by marrying Seamen of Passengers that touch here".
 Dampier described the island, which he called 'Santa Hellena', in his book A New Voyage Round The World, published in 1697.